-Do note that safety of your child always comes first.
+Do note that the safety of your child always comes first.
 It is highly recommended to check your child into IMH for psychiatric assessment and observation.
-Keep us updated on the situation and make an arrangement for your child to schedule the nearest available appointment date.
+Please keep us updated on the situation and arrange for your child to schedule the nearest available appointment date.

-If you feel that you are affected by this incident, you may consider seeking therapy help for yourself during this period.
+Suppose you feel that you are affected by this incident.
+In that case, you may consider seeking therapy help for yourself during this period.

 Should I join in my child’s session?

-We would recommend for parents to sit-out of the therapy to allow the therapeutic process to work.
+We recommend that parents sit out of the therapy to allow the therapeutic process to work.
 However, we are aware that there may be cases where the child feels more comfortable when the parent is around.
-In such cases, we do allow parents to sit-in to assist our clinician to achieve the best possible therapeutic outcome.
+In such cases, we allow parents to sit in to assist our clinicians in achieving the best possible therapeutic outcome.